- Install Ray and Kueue.

-- Create Ray clusters that can queue jobs efficiently
+- Create Ray clusters that can queue jobs.

 Prerequisites

-Before beginning, we recommend creating a PVC for shared use.
-This can make it easier for ML engineers working together to maintain persistent directories across ephemeral or autoscaling clusters.
+Before you begin, we recommend creating a PVC for shared use.
+This makes it easier for ML engineers working together to maintain persistent directories across ephemeral or autoscaling clusters.
 For information on creating a PVC, see Create PVCs.
-Note that if you want to connect to your Pods using SSH, you need to build your Ray image with an SSH sever.Install Ray
+If you want to connect to your Pods using SSH, you need to build your Ray image with an SSH server.Install Ray

 You should see output similar to the following: